nwlandry/hypercontagion/README.md

-# Epidemics-on-Hypergraphs
+# HyperContagion
- Library for epidemics on hypergraphs
+ Library for contagion on hypergraphs